RKNJL/vroomi-security-audit/docs/appendix_b_methodology.md

 # Appendix B: Risk Assessment Methodology

 ## 1. Overview
 This appendix details the methodology used to quantify the financial and human impact risks associated with the six identified AI threat vectors in the Vroomi Assistant system.
-The methodology is grounded in **ISO/IEC 23894:2023** (*Information technology — Artificial intelligence — Guidance on risk management*), which extends the generic risk management framework of ISO 31000:2018 with AI-specific considerations.
+The methodology is grounded in **ISO/IEC 23894:2023** (Information technology - Artificial intelligence - Guidance on risk management), which extends the generic risk management framework of ISO 31000:2018 with AI-specific considerations.

 Given the nascent stage of AI-specific incident data, this assessment employs a **Relative Risk Scaling** approach, anchoring estimates to established cybersecurity frameworks, industry threat intelligence, and expert consensus from leading security organizations.
-This approach is consistent with ISO/IEC 23894:2023, Clause 4, Principle (f), which notes that *"as AI is an emerging technology and constantly evolving, historical information can be limited, and future expectations can change quickly.
-Organizations should take this into account."*
+This approach is consistent with ISO/IEC 23894:2023, Clause 4, Principle (f), which notes that "as AI is an emerging technology and constantly evolving, historical information can be limited, and future expectations can change quickly.
+Organizations should take this into account."

 The methodology follows a **Qualitative-to-Quantitative** conversion process:
 1.  **Threat Identification:** Based on the OWASP Top 10 for LLMs and MITRE ATLAS.